Top 5 Reasons for Persistent Symptoms after “Going Gluten-Free”

 There are several other reasons for accidental gluten ingestion and it often requires being a bit of a detective.
 This may best be accomplished with the help of a dietitian or health care professional trained in gluten-free diets if the answer is not easily uncovered on your own.

 2. Lactose Intolerance

 This creates symptoms of painful gas, bloating and diarrhea.
-Often, after some time on a gluten-free diet (it may be months) the enzyme comes back as the villi repair.
+Often, after some time on a gluten-free diet (it may be months), the enzyme comes back as the villi repair.
 Dairy products can once again be introduced into the diet.
-Sometimes, however, this doesn’t happen and patients are forced to use a lactase supplement or avoid dairy all together.
+Sometimes, however, this doesn’t happen and patients are forced to use a lactase supplement or avoid dairy altogether.
 Some patients do find they can tolerate products such as yogurt or kefir in which the sugar (lactose) is “predigested.”

 3. Nutrient Deficiencies

 Often, at the time of diagnosis patients have been ill for a very long time.
 Due to this delay in diagnosis, many patients have a lengthy period of malabsorption of vitamins and minerals because the intestines have not been working properly under the constant barrage of gluten ingestion.
 Many practitioners fail to test for common nutrient deficiencies associated with celiac disease or gluten sensitivity.
 The vitamins and minerals most commonly deficient are below, along with some of the common symptoms seen with these deficiencies.
 This list is by no means comprehensive or exclusive.

 Iron- Fatigue, cold intolerance (feels excessively cold with mild decreases in temperature), poor appetite, pale skin, headaches, dizziness, shortness of breath

 Vitamin D- These symptoms can be nonspecific and vague: bone pain, weakness, depression, fatigue, poor concentration and joint pain.